sunriseapps/imagesorcery-mcp/src/imagewizard_mcp/scripts/README.md

-# ImageWizard MCP Server Scripts Documentation
+# 🪄 ImageSorcery MCP Server Scripts Documentation

-This document provides detailed information about each script available in the ImageWizard MCP Server, including their purpose, arguments, and examples of how to use them.
+This document provides detailed information about each script available in the 🪄 ImageSorcery MCP Server, including their purpose, arguments, and examples of how to use them.

 ## Overview

-The scripts directory contains utility scripts for model management and setup within the ImageWizard MCP Server.
+The scripts directory contains utility scripts for model management and setup within the 🪄 ImageSorcery MCP Server.
 These scripts handle tasks such as:

 - `download-models`: Downloading YOLO models from various sources
 - `create-model-descriptions`: Creating model descriptions (used in `setup.sh`)